 Bryant Inducer Motor Failure or Inducer Circuit Fault

-Thermostat calls for heat but furnace inducer never starts; LED is on and shows normal or no-fault indication.
+The thermostat calls for heat, but the furnace inducer never starts; the LED is on and shows a normal or no-fault indication.

 Advertisements